-- When last before the Council the EDCAC was asked to look into the New Markets Tax Credit Program (Federal program).
+When last before the Council the EDCAC was asked to look into the New Markets Tax Credit Program (Federal program).
 Merrimack qualifies based on the latest census data.
-The income levels along Route 3 would allow certain types of development to occur, and be eligible for tax credit for operating in that - 42 3 would allow certain types of development to occur, and be eligible for tax credit for operating in that 43 area.
+The income levels along Route 3 would allow certain types of development to occur, and be eligible for tax credit for operating in that area.
 It is a very complex issue.
-The three members of the committee reviewed the information briefly - and reached the conclusion current membership is not sufficient to support the research necessary. - 45 Members also felt it may be a project too complex for them to do more than come up with a list of good - 46 questions townspeople would want asked and that identified someone to come and do a formal - 47 presentation.
+The three members of the committee reviewed the information briefly and reached the conclusion current membership is not sufficient to support the research necessary.
+Members also felt it may be a project too complex for them to do more than come up with a list of good questions townspeople would want asked and that identified someone to come and do a formal presentation.

-- 1 Ms. Lee stated Timothy Thompson, Director, Community Development Division, had asked the - 2 EDCAC to assist him in putting together a development guide to make things a little clearer for people - 3 coming in Town, e.g., to answer basic questions they may have.
-The EDCAC looked at a few of the - 4 recommendations Director Thompson had provided as well as development guides put out by other - 5 communities to get a feel for how user-friendly they are.
-Some are more like looking at a set of - 6 ordinances where others are a bit more user-friendly.
-The committee will propose the Town have two - styles; a starter, user-friendly, question/answer setup and one that has more detail for someone with a - 8 project in Town that would require further information.
-The committee has not gone too far beyond - 9 evaluating the available examples and contemplating how an individual/organization not aware of the - ins and outs would want information presented.
+Ms. Lee stated Timothy Thompson, Director, Community Development Division, had asked the EDCAC to assist him in putting together a development guide to make things a little clearer for people coming in Town, e.g., to answer basic questions they may have.
+The EDCAC looked at a few of the recommendations Director Thompson had provided as well as development guides put out by other communities to get a feel for how user-friendly they are.
+Some are more like looking at a set of ordinances where others are a bit more user-friendly.
+The committee will propose the Town have two styles; a starter, user-friendly, question/answer setup and one that has more detail for someone with a project in Town that would require further information.
+The committee has not gone too far beyond evaluating the available examples and contemplating how an individual/organization not aware of the ins and outs would want information presented.